Why it Works

 - an experience tailored to the general and specific needs and capability of the future or current medical student in clinical training

 - choice, exploration, challenge, reflection, and intrinsic motivation

 - collaboration and practice building teams

 To deepen understanding, medical students explore and navigate the learning environment to identify factors and strategies relevant to them, which is an effective pedagogical approach34.
 Being in control is a key element in the effectiveness of this pedagogical approach35–39.
 Exploration puts the user in control of the Lift experience and leads to increased learning and understanding.
 Control, self-expression, and creativity support a focus on intrinsic motivation40.
 In our role-playing narrative, the medical student navigates spaces, including clinical settings.
-The experience components (challenges, co-users, strength, feedback, and development) mirror elements of an entertainment-focused game.
-Similarly, users struggle with and conquer challenges, level up, and master skills.
+The experience components (challenges, communication skills, strength, feedback, and development) mirror elements of an entertainment-focused game.
+Similarly, users struggle with and conquer challenges and master skills.

-As users progress, their avatar experiences causes of success and frustration (e.g., challenges, ethical dilemmas, demands, poor personal health, sleep disturbance, poor life balance, negative feedback).
+As users progress in a simulated clinic, they experience causes of success and frustration (e.g., challenges, ethical dilemmas, demands, frustration, sleep disturbance, work-life balance, negative feedback from supervisors).
 The sim enhances longer-term decisions, required for behavioral change by letting medical students: